Whatsapp Icon

 Lauren Tarpley (Breast Cancer Survivor)

-I was diagnosed with breast cancer in September of 2020 at the age of 34.
-I had a 17 month old son and the news came as a shock to me.
-At that time I could do nothing but to figure out a path and forge ahead.
+I was diagnosed with breast cancer in September 2020 at the age of 34.
+I had a 17-month-old son and the news came as a shock to me.
+At that time I could do nothing but figure out a path and forge ahead.

 The diagnosis

 I started preventative treatment at the age of 30.
-I started getting mammograms at the age of 30 just to be hyper vigilant.
-Actually it was the time for my annual mammogram, and I had a very persistent pain in my armpit.
+I started getting mammograms at the age of 30 just to be hyper-vigilant.
+It was the time for my annual mammogram, and I had a very persistent pain in my armpit.

-After diagnosis I got to know that the cancer had spread to my lymph nodes but that was the only sign I had.
-It had to be found with the mammogram and then an ultrasound followed by a biopsy.
+After diagnosis, I got to know that the cancer had spread to my lymph nodes but that was the only sign I had.
+It had to be found with a mammogram and then an ultrasound followed by a biopsy.

 Treatments

 Chemo was exhausting and painful.
 I tried to keep my hair short but I had to shave my head after the second round.
 I lost my taste; I lost my smell.
-During a part of that treatment, you will feel hungry but you dont feel any taste.
-I loved to cook and eat; eating something I couldnt taste was really hard for me.
+During a part of that treatment, you will feel hungry but you don't feel any taste.
+I loved to cook and eat; eating something I couldn't taste was hard for me.

-I cant tell how much I love baking.
-During that time, I couldnt bake because I couldnt smell.
+I can't tell you how much I love baking.
+During that time, I couldn't bake because I couldn't smell.
 You are inexplicably exhausted during Chemo sessions.
-Sometimes you dont have an appetite and other times you want to eat but you cant taste and smell.
+Sometimes you don't have an appetite and other times you want to eat but you can't taste and smell.

 I had 6 cycles of Chemo.
 I had to do this for 18 weeks.
 Being a Mom, I had to change diapers; I had to get up 20 times in the night; all of this was very strenuous for me with my weakened body.

 My family was my first and foremost support.
-But your family may not understand the pain and hardships youre going through.
+But your family may not understand the pain and hardships you are going through.
 I had to look for that support outside my family.
-I looked for someone who had gone through this journey and felt the ups and downs of being in a cancer treatment.
+I looked for someone who had gone through this journey and felt the ups and downs of being in cancer treatment.

-I was well versed in Instagram, so I started looking for someone there.
+I was well-versed in Instagram, so I started looking for someone there.
 And, to my surprise, I found a huge community on Instagram.
 I connected with many of them, some of them in person as well.
 They were just incredible.
-Meeting other women and a couple of men who have gone through what I was going through, proved to be really helpful.
-Real life experiences boosted my confidence; if they could do it, there were chances that I could sail through it too.
+Meeting other women and a couple of men who have gone through what I was going through, proved to be helpful.
+Real-life experiences boosted my confidence; if they could do it, there were chances that I could sail through it too.

-I wanted to protect my husband, I didnt want to dump everything on one person.
+I wanted to protect my husband, I didn't want to dump everything on one person.
 I never thought the internet would be so helpful.
 Whatever age you are diagnosed with cancer, cancer inherently has death attached to it.
-So, unloading gets crucial for a cancer patient.
+So, unloading is crucial for a cancer patient.

-I was really really emotional.
+I was emotional.
 I was facing my mortality at 34.
 I wanted to do many more things, and I had an infant in my lap.
-I took help from the mental health cafe professionals to deal with emotional anxiety.
+I took help from mental health care professionals to deal with emotional anxiety.

 My husband was my cheerleader.
 But my child was my motivation to keep moving.